keikari/odysee-frontend/README.md

 ## Running unit tests

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run with: `ng test` from the source directory.
+Unit tests can be compiled and run with: `npx ng test` from the source directory.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npx ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npx ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `npx ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## License